ricardovaltierra/restaurant/README.md

 ## About The Project

-Restaurant page tribute page project for the application of ES6 and Webpack 4 with modularized code;
+Restaurant page tribute page project for the application of ES6 and Webpack 4 with modularized code.

-The page is a tribute page from the official website for a mexican-food restaurant.
-All used images are property of developer team for 'http://www.donpastor.mx/';
+The page is a tribute page from the official website for a Mexican-Food restaurant.
+All used images are property of `RiveraCarlos Disegno` developer team for 'http://www.donpastor.mx/'.

 ## Preview
-Watch the menu and leave a comment between tabs
+### Watch the menu and leave a comment between tabs
 <img src="./src/img/usage_1.gif" alt="Watch our menu and leave a comment" width="1000" />

 > [Live Version!](https://raw.githack.com/ricardovaltierra/restaurant-page/page-design/dist/index.html#)